-On April 17, 2012, the EPA finalized rules proposed on July 28, 2011 that establish new air emission controls for oil and natural gas production and natural gas processing operations.
+On April 17, 2012, the U.S. Environmental Protection Agency (the "EPA") finalized rules proposed on July 28, 2011 that establish new air emission controls for oil and natural gas production and natural gas processing operations.
 Specifically, the EPA's rule package includes New Source Performance Standards to address emissions of sulfur dioxide and volatile organic compounds ("VOCs") and a separate set of emission standards to address hazardous air pollutants frequently associated with oil and natural gas production and processing activities.
 On August 5, 2013, the EPA issued final updates to its 2012 VOC performance standards for storage tanks.
 The rules establish specific new requirements regarding emissions from compressors, dehydrators, storage tanks and other production equipment.
 In addition, the rules revise leak detection requirements for natural gas processing plants.
 These rules may require a number of modifications to the operations of our third-party operating partners, including the installation of new equipment to control emissions from compressors.
+On January 15, 2015, the EPA announced that it will initiate a rulemaking to set standards for methane and VOC emissions from new and modified oil and gas production sources and natural gas-processing and transmission sources.
 Although we cannot predict the cost to comply with these new requirements at this point, compliance with these new rules could result in significant costs, including increased capital expenditures and operating costs, and could adversely impact our business.